isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 ##### Enforcement

 In general, a tool cannot know if a class is a resource handle.
-However, if a class has some of [the default operations](???), it should have all, and if a class has a member that is a resource handle, it should be considered a resource handle.
+However, if a class has some of [the default operations](#SS-ctor), it should have all, and if a class has a member that is a resource handle, it should be considered as resource handle.

-### <a name="Cr-list"></a> If a class is a container, give it an initializer-list constructor
+### <a name="Cr-list"></a>If a class is a container, give it an initializer-list constructor

 ##### Reason